tom-seddon/beeblink/docs/server.md

 (following the same rules in case of ambiguity).
 The default is `65boot`.

 Use `--rom` to tell the server where to find the BLFS ROM image.
-This is the ROM it will send to the bootstrap program, or when using `*BLSELFUPDATE`.
+It will then try to load it from this location, not the current folder, when using the bootstrap program or `*BLSELFUPDATE`.

 # Other options